The social share image for the jmwhitworth/PrismPress Github repository

 PrismPress is a custom block I’ve built to facilitate showing syntax-highlighted code on my WordPress website through the Gutenberg editor with minimal bloat.

 I’m delighted with how the plugin works, and have had no troubles in using the block or seeing it in action.
-While it’s tailored specifically for my needs, I’ve made it distributable for anyone to utilise on the off-chance it can fulfill their needs too.
+While it’s tailored specifically for my needs, I’ve made it distributable for anyone to utilise on the off-chance it can fulfil their needs too.

-As a great exercise in React development, and a project that will truly serve a purpose for years to come, I’m delighted with the work I’ve done here.
+As a great exercise in React development and a project that will truly serve a purpose for years to come, I’m delighted with the work I’ve done here.